circle2jt/ymlr/README.md

 - Set value in the item to global vars to reused later
 - Declare and set value to variables to reused in the scene/global scope
 - If the first character is uppercase, it's auto assigned to global which is used in the program (all of scenes)
 - If the first character is NOT uppercase, it will be assigned to scene scope which is only used in the scene
+Variables:
+- `$v`, `$vars`: Reference to variables

 Example: